 I spent much of the first day chasing cables (all unlabeled).
 One mystery was how their office connected to the internet.
 Turns out that it was that Wi-Fi router hanging there by its cable.

-One night the air conditioner on the wall sprung a leak because the drain tube got clogged.
+One night the air conditioner on that wall sprung a leak because the drain tube got clogged.

-I was in there trying to fix it and all of a sudden it became un clogged and shot water onto the main cable that supplied power to everything.
+I was in there trying to fix it and it suddenly became “unclogged” and shot water onto the mains cable that supplied power to everything.
 There was a bright flash and then total darkness and quiet.

-After I figured out that I was not blind.
-I had to go in the dark and reset the high voltage breaker for the entire floor.
-The electrical wiring was as bad as the network, and I had to reach into the back of a random electrical cabinet, with just my cell phone screen for light.
+After I figured out that I was not blind, I went in the dark to reset the high voltage breaker for the entire floor.
+The electrical wiring was as bad as the network, and I had to reach into the back of a random electrical cabinet, with just my cell phone screen for light (the 2" screen on my Windows CE “smart phone”).
 I don’t want to do that again...

-Sometimes I see these “wiring disasters” articles in Network World, and I am like, “oh, how cute”.
+Sometimes I see those “wiring disasters” articles in Network World, and I am like, “Oh, how cute.”